-If all payments are not received in full and on time (including any surcharge where applicable), we are entitled to assume that you wish to cancel your booking.
-In this case, we will be entitled to keep all deposits paid or due at that date.
-If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in clause 7 depending on the date we reasonably treat your booking as cancelled.
+If all payments are not received in full and on time (including any surcharge where applicable), we (or, where we are acting as an agent, the supplier of your chosen arrangements) are entitled to assume that you wish to cancel your booking.
+In this case, we (or the supplier) will be entitled to keep all deposits paid or due at that date.
+If we (or the supplier) do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in these booking terms and conditions depending on the date we reasonably treat your booking as cancelled.
 We reserve the right to charge an administration fee of £75 for all balance payments paid more than five working days after the due date.

 You may pay by cheque (UK bank or building society), Sterling banker’s draft, in cash (Sterling) at our offices or by most credit/charge/debit cards.
 A 2.0% handling fee will be levied on the balance or any other payments made by credit card.
 We are unable to accept American Express cards.
 If any cheque is dishonoured, we reserve the right to charge £15 to cover our administration costs.